SuperMayy/ms-paint-clone/README.md

 # ms-paint-clone
-A Microsoft paint clone, made with HTML, CSS and JavaScript
+A Microsoft paint clone, made with HTML, CSS and JavaScript.
+Not  completed, there is a bug i have to fix.